EivindArvesen/prm/README.md

 At present, prm is mostly developed and tested with `bash`, as this is what I personally use and have the most experience with.
 I'm very much open to contributions that fix issues with `zsh` (provided that they don't break `bash` support), and I try to test prm using it every once in a while to the best of my abilities.
+As far as I know, prm currently works with `zsh`.

 Regrettably, `fish` is not supported because of syntax incompatibilities.
 See [this issue](https://github.com/eivind88/prm/issues/2) for some details.